⚡️ Coronavirus (COVID-19) update

 Admission procedure for applicants with a degree from a German university:

 - Applicants must have a university degree with a final grade of 2,5 or better in the University of Bayreuth's bachelor's programs "Economics", "Internationale Wirtschaft & Entwicklung", "Betriebswirtschaftslehre", "Philosophy & Economics" or "Gesundheitsökonomie", or a comparable program of study.

 Admission procedure for applicants who did not graduate from a German university:

-- A bachelor's degree in Economics from a foreign university will be recognized if the applicant's chances of succeeding in this demanding master’s programme are deemed to be at least as high as for a student with a bachelor's degree in Economics from the University of Bayreuth with a final grade of “gut” (2,5 or better according to the German grading system).
+- A bachelor's degree in Economics from a foreign university will be recognized if the applicant's chances of succeeding in this demanding master’s program are deemed to be at least as high as for a student with a bachelor's degree in Economics from the University of Bayreuth with a final grade of “gut” (2,5 or better according to the German grading system).
 For this reason, the completed curriculum must be sufficiently similar and the grades obtained must be sufficiently good.
-Whether the criteria for acceptance to the master's programme are met or not will be reviewed on an individual basis prior to the enrolment process.
+Whether the criteria for acceptance to the master's program are met or not will be reviewed on an individual basis prior to the enrolment process.

 About the School

 As one of Germany’s youngest universities, we are able to operate in an unbiased, self-confident spirit of academic freedom, scientific progress, and social responsibility.
 In line with our vision, o ...
 Read More